-The most recent research published in the journal JAMA Psychiatry in November 2019 found that the climb in conditions like cannabis use disorder are “a potential public health concern.”
+The data above is backed up by the most recent research published in the journal JAMA Psychiatry in November 2019 found that the climb in conditions like cannabis use disorder are “a potential public health concern.”
 The researchers looked at surveys completed by 505,796 people between 2008 to 2016.
 The team looked at data on states where cannabis had been legalized by 2016—Colorado,Washington, Alaska, and Oregon— and noted if and how often respondents used marijuana in the past month, and whether they had cannabis use disorder before and after the laws were enacted.
 In adults aged 26 or older, the number who said they had used cannabis in the past month rose by 23 percent when compared with states where recreational use isn’t allowed.
 Problematic cannabis use rose by 37 percent, from 0.90 percent to 1.23 percent, after recreational marijuana legalization.
 The number of respondents aged between 12 to 17-years-old who had cannabis use disorder rose “slightly” by 25 percent compared with those in the same group in other states, from 2.18 percent to 2.72 percent, the authors wrote.
 But among participants aged between 18 to 25-years-old, the rates of cannabis use in the past month, frequency and cannabis use disorder didn’t change.

 The Substance Abuse and Mental Health Services Administration released the 2018 Annual National Survey on Drug Use and Health (NSDUH), the most comprehensive survey on drug use.
 According to the survey, 45,000 more teenagers are regularly using the drug, marijuana users are more likely to abuse opioids than non-users, and levels of marijuana use disorder continue to rise.
 According to the study, an average of 8,400 Americans aged 12 or older tried marijuana for the first time each day in 2018.
 This is an increase of 100 users per day from last year’s study.
 Furthermore, the majority of people in 2018 who reported first time marijuana use were between the ages of 12-25.